lgh06/directus-wiki/End-to-End-Tests.md

  ## Set up the testing file:
 Folder Structure:
 Currently, the structure for the Items endpoint is based on the relationships being tested.
-This is being reorganized to have files based on actions, such as createOne.
+This is being reorganized to have files based on actions, such as `createOne`.
 Going forward use the new structure and the old tests will be reorganized.
 - Put tests in `./tests/e2e/api/<YOUR ENDPOINT>/`.
 Name files after the action.
 - Example: `./tests/e2e/items/createOne.test.ts`